northbridge-sys/en-lsl-framework/README.md

     #include "xi-lsl-framework/event-handlers/timer.lsl"
 }
 ```

-Which event handlers you need depends on which functions you use.
-Generally, it's recommended to use all of the event handlers unless you have a reason not to (like not wanting to clog the event queue with `link_message` events in an environment with heavy `link_message` traffic that you don't need to process, or being extremely memory-limited).
-Omitting an event handler can cause certain functions to not work properly, so make sure you understand the code you're omitting.

 If you want to run your own code on an event, most event handlers can forward them to user-defined functions upon request: